Schwinger mechanism of magnon-antimagnon pair production on magnetic field inhomogeneities and the bosonic Klein effect: EFT model describing low-energy dynamics of magnons

 A continuum field-theoretical description of magnons is given by a $O\left( 3\right) $ nonlinear sigma model, in which a three-component unit vector $ \mathbf{n}=\left( n^{1},n^{2},n^{3}\right) $ with $n^{a}n_{a}=1$ plays a role as a dynamic degree of freedom.
 This unit vector expresses the N\'{e}el order parameter.
 Taking the continuum limit of the background field, $ B^{a}\left( \mathbf{r}_{n}\right) \rightarrow B^{a}\left( \mathbf{r}\right) $ , and following the way described in Ref. \cite{HFMNS21}, one can construct a $SO(3)$ gauge invariant effective Lagrangian.
 The corresponding space-time is parametrized by coordinates $X=\left( t,\mathbf{r}\right) $, $t=X^{0}$, $ \mathbf{r}=X^{j}=\left( x,y,z\right) $, $j=1,2,3$.
 The local $SO(3)$ transformation simply acts on the vector field $\mathbf{n}$ as $\mathbf{n} \rightarrow g(X)\mathbf{n}$ with $g(X)\in SO(3)$, as in the lattice case.
 One can identify the background field $B^{a}$ as the $SO(3)$ gauge field on which the local $SO(3)$ transformation acts as follows:

-As it will be seen further, the field $B^{a}$ play the same role as the zero component of the electromagnetic potential, $A_{0}^{a}$, in the theory of a charged scalar field.
-However, the constant piece of $B^{a}\left( \mathbf{r} \right) $ is physical quantity and is used to tune the collinear ground state.
+The smallness of the terms $\mu B^{a}/J$\emph{\ }and\emph{\ }$C^{ab}/J$ allows us to neglect their higher orders in the future.\emph{\ }The only effect of the symmetry-breaking term $\mu B^{a}$ is that the constant piece of $B^{a}\left( \mathbf{r}\right) $ is used to tune the collinear ground state.\emph{\ }In this case,\emph{\ }as it will be seen further, the field $ B^{a}\left( x\right) $ can be treated as zero component $A_{0}^{a}\left( x\right) $ of the electromagnetic potential in the theory of the charged scalar field.
+However, the constant part of $B^{a}\left( \mathbf{r}\right) $ is a physical quantity.

 In the leading order of the derivative expansion at low-energies, namely, preserving derivatives only up to the second order, the $SO(3)$ gauge invariant effective Lagrangian can be written as:

 where the covariant derivative $D_{0}$ with the $SO(3)$ background gauge field is defined as: